Menu

 1. Applicant is the OWNER and OCCUPANT of the property.
 It must be used exclusively for residential purposes.

-2. Applicant must have accupied the property more than six months prior to the date of application.
+2. Applicant must have occupied the property more than six months prior to the date of application.

 3. Applicant must have been a resident of WV the two consecutive years preceding the relative tax year.

-4. Applicant must sign an oath that they do not receive a similar exemption in another state or county.
+4. Applicant must sign an oath that they do not receive a similar exemption in another county or state.

 5. If Applicant has resided in another state and returns within a period of five years, applicant will be allowed exemption if such person resided in WV for two years out of the five immediately preceding the relative tax year.